WebAssembly/component-model/design/mvp/CanonicalABI.md

       thread.resume()
     self.nesting_depth -= 1
 ```
+The `not lockdown` assertion complements those in `Store.invoke` and prohibits
+the host from resuming concurrent tasks in a locked-down store.
+Since
-As shown above, `Store.nesting_depth` is greater than zero while calling
+`Store.nesting_depth` is greater than zero while calling `Store.invoke` or
-`Store.invoke` or cancelling via the `OnCancel` callback and thus the `assert`
-prohibits the host from scheduling arbitrary store-wide cooperative threads
+`on_cancel`, the `nesting_depth == 0` assertion further prohibits the host from
-until all core wasm calls on the stack have [blocked] or returned.
+scheduling arbitrary cooperative threads until all active core wasm calls in the
+store have [blocked] or returned.

 ## Canonical ABI Options